 On the night we visited Chinatown it was fairly quiet, mainly tourists were out and about as most locals, who were not working, were probably with their families at a reunion or three.

-In the middle of Chinatown there is the Sri Mariamman Temple it was founded in 1827, today it provides religious services and functions, as well as the temple promotes various social, cultural and educational activities.
+In the middle of Chinatown there is the Sri Mariamman Temple it was founded in 1827.
+Today it provides religious services and functions, as well as the temple promotes various social, cultural and educational activities.
 It is also a very interesting place to photograph.

 When in Chinatown you must do one thing, EAT, so we did!
-Old Chengdu is apparently the best Szechuan Restaurant in Chinatown, not sure if that is case but the food was pretty good, so would go back again.
+Old Chengdu is apparently the best Szechuan Restaurant in Chinatown, not sure if that is case but the food was pretty good.
+I would go back again.
 BTW, what wine do you pair with Szechuan food?
 My favourite is a Sauternes, unfortunately there wasn’t any on the wine list, so I behaved and drank lime juice.

-After dinner as it was a nice night, so we walked back via Boat Quay.
-One of the heavy tourist areas of Singapore, we stayed on the opposite side of the river so had a great view of the shop-houses along the water.
-The food there is “Ok”, but if you are in Singapore and looking for somewhere to go, there a plenty of other areas and restaurants that offer better quality food and at better prices.
+The food there is “Ok”.
+If you are in Singapore there a plenty of other areas and restaurants that offer better quality food and at better prices.
 Boat Quay is not a bad spot for a drink and people watching though!
 Just my humble opinion!

 In order to commemorate the lives lost there are a number of monuments around the island including: